Clean Monday: Date

 Clean Monday is part of the paschal cycle, and as such it depends on the paschal computus which may differ between denominations and churches.
 Additionally, the date may also depend on the calendar used by the particular church, such as the (revised) Julian calendar used by Eastern Orthodox churches, the Gregorian calendar used by Eastern Catholics, and the Ethiopian or Coptic calendars traditionally used by some Oriental Orthodox churches.
+When Easter coincides in different calendars, Clean Monday is two days before Ash Wednesday (the day known in the West as Shrove Monday); otherwise it is in a different week.

 Liturgical aspects

 Liturgically, Clean Monday—and thus Lent itself—begins on the preceding (Sunday) night, at a special service called Forgiveness Vespers, which culminates with the Ceremony of Mutual Forgiveness, at which all present will bow down before one another and ask forgiveness.
 In this way, the faithful begin Lent with a clean conscience, with forgiveness, and with renewed Christian love.
 The entire first week of Great Lent is often referred to as "Clean Week", and it is customary to go to Confession during this week, and to clean the house thoroughly.